 RescueTime is a great app for keeping track of where all your valuable time is really going, sort of like analytics software for your life.
 You tell the software what tasks you consider ‘unproductive’ and ‘productive’ (for example, using specific apps or visiting specific websites).
 And Rescue Time runs in the background and makes comprehensive records of how much you spend on each.

 You can later read detailed reports of what you’ve actually been doing (which is often very different from what you think you’ve been doing).
-And you can even can tell it to block access to specific websites after a particular amount of time.
+And with a paid plan, you can even can tell it to block access to specific websites after a particular amount of time.

 04. Tomato Timer